dirkjanfaber/ttn-tp-proxy-wemos/README.md

 # Troubleshooting

-If you end up with a 400 responses, the buffer for the json parsing might not be large enough.
+If you end up with "`400`" responses, the buffer for the json parsing might not be large enough.
 Check your JSON on http://arduinojson.org/assistant/ to get the size right for your settings.